-Thank you for the opportunity to respond to the proposed suite of changes to Australia's consumer credit framework contained in the National Consumer Credit Protection Act 2009 (Cth).
+Thank you for the opportunity to respond to the proposed suite of changes to Australia's consumer credit framework contained in the National Consumer Credit Protection Amendment (Supporting Economic Recovery) Bill 2020 (the Bill).

 The Economic Abuse Reference Group (EARG) has strong reservations about the proposed 'reforms' and the rollback of a responsible lending framework that has proven effective and accessible.
-The proposed reforms are a significant step backwards in progressive responsible lending laws and stand in direct contrast with the recent recommendations of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.
+The proposed reforms are a significant step backwards in progressive responsible lending laws and stand in direct contrast with the recent recommendations of the Royal Commission into Misconduct in Banking, Superannuation and Financial Services Industry.

-We expect that the proposed reforms, as currently drafted, will create significant adverse impacts for victim-survivors of domestic and family violence (DFV) and financial abuse.
+We expect that the proposed reforms, as currently drafted, will create significant adverse impacts for victim survivors of domestic and family violence (DFV) and financial abuse.